Slingsby Aviation: History

-On 8 January 2010 the UK company Marshall Aerospace bought Slingsby Advanced Composites Ltd which currently trades as Marshall Slingsby Advanced Composites.
+On 8 January 2010, Marshall Aerospace of Cambridge acquired Slingsby Advanced Composites and rebranded the company as Marshall Slingsby Advanced Composites.

+In June 2025, Marshall Group sold Slingsby Advanced Composites to Axvik Group AB (publ), a Swedish company building a portfolio of specialist European aerospace and defence manufacturers.
+The company reverted to trading as Slingsby Advanced Composites.

-In 2020, Marshall Slingsby Advanced Composites won the Aerospace Company of the Year in the Corporate Live Wire North England Prestige Awards.
+In 2020, the Company, then trading as Marshall Slingsby Advanced Composites, won the Aerospace Company of the Year in the Corporate Live Wire North England Prestige Awards.